viktorsapozhok/getting-started-tutorials/README.md

 * Ubuntu workplace setup
 * Using R with conda package manager
 * Building R package from scratch
+* Getting started with PostgreSQL
 * Getting started with MongoDB shell
+* Create an Azure service principal with Azure CLI

 ### How to build